 The QRClab is seeking graduate students and undergraduates to contribute to the research in this lab.
 Students will begin on a collaborative project with direct contact with the Principal Investigator, and transition to greater independence as experience and desire dictate.

-Graduate Students: Please email me if you are interested in getting involved in the lab.
-I will not be accepting applications for Fall 2020.
+Undergraduate Students: Please email the lab if you are interested in getting involved in the lab.
+Include a resume/cv, your UCLA transcript, and fill out this application.

 Current Graduate Students

 Jessica is a fourth-year graduate student at UCLA in the Department of Psychology — Quantitative Area, advised by Dr. Amanda K. Montoya.
 She graduated with a B.A. in Psychology and a B.S. in Applied Mathematics from Seattle Pacific University in 2019.
 She is particularly interested in statistical power and how it is determined in moderation, mediation, and moderated mediation models.
 She is currently an Instructor of Research Psychology and Director of Research-Graduate Psychology at Seattle Pacific University.

 Tristan Tibbe - 4th year PhD Student

 Tristan is a fourth-year graduate student in the Quantitative Area of the Psychology Department at UCLA.
 He received a Bachelor of Science Degree with majors in Psychology and Mathematics and minors in Statistics and Spanish from Central Michigan University in 2018.
 He is currently interested in investigating and applying statistical methods to promote open science and enhance replicability.

 Alondra is a second-year graduate student at UCLA in the Department of Psychology — Quantitative Area, advised by Dr. Amanda K. Montoya.
 She graduated with a B.S. in Psychology from Arizona State University in 2020.
 She is particularly interested in causal inference approaches to mediation analysis and implementation of missing data approaches in mediation analysis.